alessandroquirile/LeukemiaClassifierAPI/README.md

 - Configurable feature extraction model and parameters via `config.yaml`.
 - Preprocesses the image, extracts relevant features and scales them for optimal classification.
 - Deployable with **Docker** for easy setup and containerization.
+- A **request rate limiter** has been implemented to ensure the API fair access.
+- A **file validation** mechanism has been implemented to ensure that the uploaded files are valid images, mitigating potential security risks by rejecting unwanted or malicious files.
+- An **error handling middleware** logic has been implemented to ensure centralized error handling across all endpoints.

 ## 📊 Dataset